ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ## Sequence of functionality/calls trough _Chirp!_

-With a UML sequence diagram, illustrate the flow of messages and data through your Chirp! application.
-Start with an HTTP request that is send by an unauthorized user to the root endpoint of your application and end with the completely rendered web-page that is returned to the user.

-Make sure that your illustration is complete.
-That is, likely for many of you there will be different kinds of "calls" and responses.
-Some HTTP calls and responses, some calls and responses in C# and likely some more.
-(Note the previous sentence is vague on purpose.
-I want that you create a complete illustration.)

 ![Illustration of the _Chirp!_ the process of going onto the website as a UML sequence diagram.](docs/diagrams/ChirpUMLSequence.png)

 ## Missing Features & Bugs